- Head of Student Programs, Scholars’ Lab

 Peer Review Publications

-- “The Futures of Digital Humanities Pedagogy in a Time of Crisis”, The Digital Futures of Graduate Study in the Humanities (forthcoming).
+- “The Futures of Digital Humanities Pedagogy in a Time of Crisis”, The Digital Futures of Graduate Study in the Humanities (under review).

-- “The Three-Speed Problem in Digital Humanities Pedagogy”, Debates in Digital Humanities Pedagogy (forthcoming).
+- “The Three-Speed Problem in Digital Humanities Pedagogy”, Debates in Digital Humanities Pedagogy (under review).

 - “Running a Collaborative Research Website and Blog with Jekyll and GitHub,” The Programming Historian (forthcoming).